 The Trend Towards Improving Patient Experience Continues

-Hiring a CXO is a big commitment and might not be feasible for smaller hospitals and clinics.
+Hiring a Chief Patient Experience Officer is a big commitment and might not be feasible for smaller hospitals and clinics.
 However, the drive towards improving the patient experience will continue.
 A better patient experience also improves care, patient safety as well as clinical and financial outcomes for the healthcare provider, e.g. by reducing the number of relapses and re-admissions by a happier, healthier and more compliant patient.
 Even organizations who aren’t quite ready yet to commit to a CXO will need to explore ways of giving the patient the best possible experience – both subjectively and objectively.
 A happy patient pays off for everybody involved.